lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 `create` function of the `VulkanBuffer` struct through an argument with the same name.
 - `sharing_mode`: If set to `vulkan.SharingMode.exclusive` (`VK_SHARING_MODE_EXCLUSIVE`), it can only be accessed by a queue family at a time.
 Setting to `vulkan.SharingMode.concurrent` (`VK_SHARING_MODE_CONCURRENT`) allows the buffer contents to be accessed by more than one queue family at a time.
-Concurrent mode incurs on performance penalties, so we will just use exclusive mode.
+Concurrent mode incurs performance penalties, so we will just use exclusive mode.

 With that structure we can invoke the `createBuffer` function to create the buffer handle.
 It is important to remark, that this call does not allocate the memory for the buffer, we just create the handle, we will need to manually allocate that memory and associate that